logzio/documentation/docs/user-guide/explore/new-explore.md

 Smart Search is the default query option, offering an intuitive experience with auto-complete functionality.
 It streamlines your search process and enables faster access to data.

 Start typing to see all of the available fields you can use in your query.
-Select the operator you want to apply and the available list of values will appear.
+Select the operator you want to apply, and the available values will appear.

 ![Smart Search gif](https://dytvr9ot2sszz.cloudfront.net/logz-docs/explore-dashboard/new-explore-smart-mar26.gif)